-In this installment of the annual recidivism report, the Center examined recidivism among different age groups.
+In this installment of Recidivism in Delaware, the Center examined recidivism among different age groups.
 Age has long been asserted to correlate with recidivism rates, with younger offenders being presumed to have higher recidivism rates, and older offenders, lower rates.

 Figure 10, below, displays the 3-year recidivism rates of each measure, for each individual age group explored in this report.
-For the rearrest and recommitment measures, there is generally an inverse relationship between age and recidivism-recidivism generally decreases as age increases, though this relationship is not strong for the latter measure in 2019.
-For the return to prison measure, however, there was no such relationship.
-The reader is directed to use caution, however, when interpreting the results for the under 20 age group-while this group had the highest rates of recidivism across all measures, there were only five individuals in that age group.
+For the rearrest and recommitment measures, there is generally an inverse relationship between age and recidivism-recidivism generally decreases as age increases and this relationship was generally evident in 2020.
+For the return to prison measure, this relationship was evident to a lesser extent.
+The reader is directed to use caution when interpreting the results for the under 20 age group-this group had the highest rates of recidivism across all measures, but there were only two individuals in that age group.